Divensky/Divensky/README.md

 - 👋 Hi, I’m Irina Kats @Divensky.
 I am a software engineer at [UplineStudio](https://uplinestudio.io/).
-Formerly a translator/editor/writer, I have transitioned into software development.
+Formerly a translator/QA/writer, I have transitioned into software development.

-- 🌱 I’m programming in HTML, CSS/SCSS, JavaScript/TypeScript, Vue.js, React.js and creating content on these subjects, including for MDN Web Docs.
+- 🌱 I’m programming in HTML, CSS/SCSS, JavaScript/TypeScript, Vue.js, React.js and creating content on these subjects.

-- 🤔 What I want to learn next: improving my React and Vue.js skills.
+- 🤔 What I am learning now: improving my React and Vue skills.

 - 📫 How to reach me: irina8kats@gmail.com